The-Notebookinator/notebookinator/utils/components.typ

 ///   ]
 /// })
 /// ```
-/// - callback (function): A function which takes the #link(<ctx>)[ctx] of all entries as input, and returns the content of the entire table of contents.
+/// - callback (function): A function which returns the content of the toc
 /// -> function
 #let make-toc(callback) = {
   let helper(type) = {